KGharib/Detecting-Sarcasam-on-Reddit/README.md

 - finding which columns contribute to the label most
 - Inspecting the different subreddits
 - Checking distrubtion of labels
 - Feature extraction using tfidf which converts a collection of documents to a matrix of TF-IDF features
 <br><br>
 ### Statistical Anaylsis

 <br><br>
 ### Questions:
 - Q1.
 Which variable contributes most to our label?
-- Q2. which model is able to best predict sarcasam from the dataset
+- Q2. which type of model is able to best predict sarcasam from the dataset

 <br><br>
 ### Methodology